 Thus was born in the troubled and duplicitous mind of one man who had never met Casement, the lethal virus which was used by Thomson and British Intelligence to rapidly infect the British establishment with a visceral hatred for a man all had honoured only a few years before.
 Findlay’s ‘memo’ in the ‘right hands’ evolved directly into the diary plot which guaranteed Casement’s destruction.

 Upon this single document without evidential value an entire edifice of deception and innuendo was constructed with Findlay laying the first lie in the ‘memo’ then a second in the Olsen story followed by another by British Intelligence which was taken up by Scotland Yard and the press and the agents of state propaganda; within this Escher-like structure of illusions moved the main players in Casement’s destruction leading the bewildered through new perspectives of belief which spins lies into truths, distorting and controlling perception so that common sense is lost as in a trance, cause and effect are compounded and believing is seeing.
 A new generation of illusionists posing as impartial scholars and biographers shored up the edifice of lies for decades.
-In the art of deception they were as skilled and successful as their predecessors Findlay, Thomson, Hall, Blackwell etc. Of these scholars, one only risked a tentative reference to that single document of October, 1914.
+In the art of deception they were as skilled and successful as their predecessors Findlay, Thomson, Hall, Blackwell etc. The tentative reference by Inglis in 1973 did not encourage other authors to risk further examination.
 These word-juggling alchemists convinced tens of thousands that their research had produced truth – not a difficult task but one they felt was necessary because they knew the illusory structure might crumble at any time.
 The hypnotic power of mass media broadcasting completed the task of disinformation and extinguished the possibility of doubt and with it, the possibility of truth.

 There has been much misinformation and confusion about Christensen’s role in the events of 29th to 31st October and particularly about how he came to be in the Legation on 29th.
 His version is that he was contacted by an Englishman in the hotel, invited outside and taken there in a large car where he was asked about his master by Lindley.
 This version was undisputed until the Inglis biography of 1973 in which Inglis wrote “the Foreign Office files told a different story”.
 The new story was that Christensen went entirely on his own initiative with intention to betray Casement.
 However, scrutiny of those Foreign Office files reveals that they do not tell “a different story” because they do not tell any story at all.
 Nowhere in those files is there any account of how Christensen came to be in the Legation on the 29th.
 At no later time did Findlay account for his presence on that day.
 Only on 17th February does Findlay state that Christensen arrived on 30th October “of his own accord”.
 But this is true for all three visits since he was not compelled.
 Therefore Findlay’s comment does not contradict the account of first contact given by Christensen on 29th to Casement; nor is there any documentary evidence to prove that Christensen’s account is false.